rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscMutateCluster.md

     - isForce - System.Boolean
     - expireInDays - System.Int64: Number of days after which data from Rubrik is removed.
 - Returns System.Boolean.
+### updatedatabaselogreportingproperties
+Update the database log backup report properties

+Supported in v5.3+
+Update the properties for the database (SQL and Oracle) log backup delay email notification creation.
+The properties are logDelayThresholdInMin and logDelayNotificationFrequencyInMin.

+- There is a single argument of type UpdateDatabaseLogReportingPropertiesForClusterInput.
+- Returns DbLogReportProperties.
 ### updatefailover
 Update a failover cluster